-The priest’s activity of animal sacrifice (and other sacrifices) have been discontinued during New Testament era; however, the priesthood office remains in existence.
-Some individuals still operate in priesthood office today.
+The priests’ activity of animal sacrifice (and other sacrifices) have been discontinued during the New Testament era; however, the priesthood office remains in existence.
+Some individuals still operate in the priesthood office today.
 These are people who minister to God’s children through prayers and other related services.
 The New Testament priests teach the word of God; they pray for people and perform other charitable activities.

 Unfamiliar Most High Priest

 The priest of the Old Testament and New Testament serve God to the best of their abilities, but they are short of perfection!
 They could mediate between God and people through prayer and sacrifices, but their services have limitations.
 God overlooks human sins as a result of their sacrifices, but he did not destroy the power of sin through their efforts!

 Jesus Christ was an unfamiliar priest to people of his time.
 They did not consider him as a priest, but indeed, he was one!
 His action proved that he was God’s preordained Most High Priest.
 The Bible declares,